EOPF-Sample-Service/xarray-eopf/README.md

 The analysis mode is currently implemented Sentinel-2 products only.
 Support for Sentinel-1 and Sentinel-3 is coming soon.

-The native mode delegates to the in-build `"zarr"` backend.
+The native mode does not modify any contents or data, instead it basically delegates to the in-build `"zarr"` backend.

 More information can be found in the
 [package documentation](https://eopf-sample-service.github.io/xarray-eopf).

 ## Development